ATOM: A Pretrained Neural Operator for Multitask Molecular Dynamics: Architectural Details

 \subsection{Fully Equivariant ATOM}

 To achieve the full equivariance discussed in \Cref{fig:MD17_ablation}, we employ a canonicalization network approach, which removes Euclidean gauge before learning and then reinstates it afterwards \cite{kaba_equivariance_2023}.
 This preserves equivariance of the whole network, even with the use of non-equivariant architectures in the trunk.
+This provides a controlled comparison between equivariant and non-equivariant \gls{atoms}: it enforces equivariance by construction while otherwise keeping the core architecture unchanged.

 We first make data translation equivalent by centering

 We then remove rotations by aligning to the second moment

 and choose \(e_1\) as the principal axis and orthonormalise